 Renfrewshire Council continues to make significant capital investment in council housing, schools, culture, roads and the town centre estate.
-On 28 February 2019, the Council approved the housing capital investment programme for 2019/20 of £26.3m; and the General Fund capital investment programme of £65.7m.
+On 9 March 2020, the Council approved the housing capital investment programme for 2020/21 of £30.2m; and the General Fund capital investment programme of £102.0m.

-These programmes have been re-profiled during the year to reflect the planned expenditure timescales of individual projects or where project completion dates have been delayed, resulting in actual capital spend for the year of £32.0m for housing capital investment and £53.3m for the General Fund.
-Further detail is provided in Note 14.
+The capital investment programmes were significantly affected by the pandemic, mainly related to lengthy construction lockdown periods and subsequent requirements to maintain social distancing on building sites.
+The programmes have therefore been reprofiled during the year to reflect the planned expenditure timescales of individual projects or where project completion dates have been delayed, resulting in actual capital spend for the year of £8.2m for housing capital investment and £45.5m for the General Fund.
+Further detail is provided in Note 15: Capital expenditure and capital financing.

-The following charts show the actual expenditure incurred and income received in relation to the 2019/20 capital programme.
+The following charts show the actual expenditure incurred and income received in relation to the 2020/21 capital programme.